Gabriel Raven Goldberg*, LMT

 Becoming a massage therapist has been a vital part of my own journey toward a positive, joyful, and thriving relationship with my body.
 Like so many others, I was steeped in body-negative messages, images and experiences while I was growing up.
 I internalized a lot of shame and pain in my own body.
 When I chose to become a bodyworker, it was a part of my path toward treating myself gently, prioritizing what feels good, and connecting with my own deep and intuitive body knowledge.
 Now, I have the great honor of helping other people discover what is possible in their own bodies.
 I am delighted that I am able to create a container for healing that is inclusive and body positive, and to offer my clients the opportunity to connect with their bodies in liberatory ways.

 I strive to create a practice where people of all sizes, races, ethnicities, sexual orientations, genders, ages and abilities can experience healing.
-I know that my own identities influence how I am able to show up in my massage practice, and I am committed to understanding and unpacking the privileges I hold and the oppressions I experience.
-I am queer identified and gender fluid (they or she pronouns are good).
+I am committed to understanding and unpacking the privileges I hold and the oppressions I experience so that I can show up well in my massage practice.
+I am a queer, non binary person (they/them pronouns).
 I am a white person, and I am continually in the process of healing and understanding my own racial identity so that I can hold an actively anti-racist lens.
 I live with a chronic health disorder, though in many circumstances I have able-bodied privilege.
-I live in a relatively thin body.
+I am a straight-sized person committed to body liberation for myself and all bodies.
 I believe, deeply, that my own liberation is tied up with liberation of all oppressions, and I continually work to create a practice that promotes healing and thriving for all of my clients.

 Before I was a bodyworker, I worked on a crisis line with survivors of domestic violence and as a Prevention Educator with middle and high school students, discussing issues of dating violence, bullying and healthy relationships.
 As an educator, facilitator and advocate, I deepened my skills in listening and holding space for people, and I gained a clear understanding of the impacts of trauma.
 I also developed an appreciation for the complexities and vital importance of practicing consent.